chris-wood/chris-wood.github.io/_drafts/pushes.md

 title: Professional Pushes
 ---

-Code reviews are normal part of my day at PARC.
+Code reviews are a normal part of my day at PARC.
 No bug fix, enhancement, or feature is committed without going through the proper channels.
 Since this is a fairly routine process, we sought to automate it as much as possible.
 A big part of this automation included developing in-house static analysis tools to measure the quality of all code changes, A subset of the metrics we compute include: